 Options Description Settings SpO 2 Alarm Setup Configures whether to switch on SpO 2 and SpO 2 Desat alarms.
 SpO2 and Desat default to be switched on.
 After tapping SpO2 or Desat you can configure alarm limits and alarm priority.
 For SpO 2 : Alarm switch: On , Off Alarm limit range: 0% to 100%; The default alarm upper limit is 100 %.
 The default alarm low limit is 90%.
 Alarm Priority: Med , High For Desat: Alarm switch: On , Off Alarm limit range: Lower alarm limit is not higher than the SpO 2 lower alarm limit.
-The default alarm low limit is 80%.
-Alarm Priority: High NIBP Simul When monitoring $\text{SpO}2$ and NIBP on the same limb simultaneously, you can switch on NIBP Simul to lock the $\text{SpO}2$ alarm status until the NIBP measurement ends.
-If you switch off NIBP Simul , low perfusion caused by NIBP measurement may lead to inaccurate $\text{SpO}2$ readings and therefore cause false physiological alarms.
+The default alarm low limit is 80% .
+Alarm Priority: High NIBP Simul When monitoring $\mathrm{SpO}2$ and NIBP on the same limb simultaneously, you can switch on NIBP Simul to lock the $\mathrm{SpO}2$ alarm status until the NIBP measurement ends.
+If you switch off NIBP Simul , low perfusion caused by NIBP measurement may lead to inaccurate $\mathrm{SpO}2$ readings and therefore cause false physiological alarms.
 On, Off

-- The factory default settings are in bold. - 2.
-Tap the icon to exit the SpO2 menu.
+2. Tap the cicon to exit the SpO2 menu.